-Failure to comply with AIS protocols may result in loss of access to EID lands and reservoirs.
+Failure to comply with AIS requirements may result in fines and/or loss of access to EID lands and reservoirs.
 This program is supported by the County of Newell’s Boating Safety and Aquatic Invasive Species Bylaw (2001-21).

 Click here to download the AIS Quick Fact Card .